pantelisGeo90/game_notes/README.md

 > To install on an android you'll need to:
 > settings > security > unknown sources > turn that to `true`
-> when are done with the installation turn it back to `false`
+> when you'll be done with the installation turn it back to `false`